 Defining Your Customers’ Needs

 You must get into the mind of your customer and determine their needs in order to satisfy them efficiently.
 Bran Stark can get into the minds of people.
-In the Game of Thrones, Bram consistently teaches and reminds us that customer service can give you valuable insights into the needs and desires of your customers enabling you to set your product roadmap for the long term.
+In-Game of Thrones, Bram consistently teaches and reminds us that customer service can give you valuable insights into the needs and desires of your customers enabling you to set your product roadmap for the long term.
 It is therefore highly recommended that you put yourself in the shoes of your customers in order to determine what they really want.
-Businesses, in an attempt to identify their clients’ needs, may choose to outsource call center to experts who’ve been in the customer service business since several years.
+Businesses, in an attempt to identify their client’s needs, may choose to outsource call center to experts who’ve been in the customer service business for several years.

 Meet Your Basic SLAs

 The King of the North made an enormous mistake that business people should draw an important lesson from when he forfeited an agreement to marry one of Walder Frey’s daughters.
 It is therefore highly recommended for a business to keep its products in stock, meet its SLAs, and once they realize a mistake make it right with customers.
 That will work on staying on the positive side of your customers through their good word of mouth which is a very useful marketing tool.

 Fight To Keep Customers Happy

 The Game of Thrones also gives an insight into keeping the customers happy.
 The military is united (night watch) to keep the seven kingdoms secure from the lands beyond and this ensures the safety and happiness of the seven countries.
 That works for support agents working towards a common goal of ensuring that the customers are fully satisfied and happy with the products and services offered thus retaining and attracting new customers.